celiafi/idiot/readme.md

 # Installation

 Idiot requires Java 7.
-That provided, download the `idiot.jar` and `idiot.properties` files and put them wherever you want.
+That provided, download the `idiot.jar` (under `dist`) and `idiot.properties` (under `src`) files and put them wherever you want.
 The core of Idiot itself is cross-platform ~~and should work on both Windows and *nix.~~ but due to some hard-coded path separators won't work on *nix.

 For encryption mode's default behaviour, however, Axcrypt is Windows-only and hence encrypt mode won't work on *nix (see Configuration).
 Axcrypt installation is required (but not checked!) for encryption mode.